MattJBorowski1991/SparseMoE/prof/md/run6/ncu_details.md

-# Run 5 — Swizzling Framework
+# Run 6 — Robust Swizzling Framework

 The goal of this run is to develop a structured swizzling framework rather than rely on ad hoc experimentation.